-In June 21, 2013, the icy peaks of the Southern Alps jut from New Zealand as the sun hangs on to the northern horizon by its fingernails.
-But at the same time, rays flood the Blue Ridge Mountains in the United States.
-This phenomenon is best appreciated in a group, for it blends celestial mysticism with a touch of–well, think of cows eating fermented apples.
+On June 21, 2013, as the icy peaks of the Southern Alps jut from New Zealand, the sun hangs on to that hemisphere’s northern horizon by its fingernails.
+But at the same time, its rays flood the Blue Ridge Mountains.
+This solar phenomenon is best appreciated in a group, for it blends celestial mysticism with a touch of–well, think of cows eating fermented apples.
 One such ceremony was held on the abundant acreage of Fred and Ann First.
 Both were born in 1948, he in Alabama and she in Mississippi; Fred has worked as a biology professor and physical therapist, Ann as a board-certified PharmD.
-Both are charter members of the Floyd Yacht Club.Visitors can get to their place from The Stoplight by taking Highway 221 north, then turning left at Kings Store–monarchical of name but only historical of inventory–then some miles later by making a dogleg at a business named Clyde S. Angle, vacant as well.
-Then you go down a hill so long that it would wear the tires off a Boxcar Derby racer.
-Finally you scrutinize the oncoming curve before darting left down to a narrow bridge.
-It might carry you onto a gravel road–made of dirt, holes, and curves, maybe puddles or snow-patches, all decorated by downed branches–that probably keeps you from tumbling into Goose Creek as it passes an occasional abandoned house, various tucked-away homesteads, and an antique fire engine.
-When your hopes flag, and you definition of “close friends” threatens to become geographical, you are halfway to the First farmhouse which, even after being rebuilt, it hints at previous dwellers with its auxiliary staircase for travelers and imaginary clouds of cannabis.
+Both are charter members of the Floyd Yacht Club.Visitors can get to their place from town by following Highway 221 north, then turning left at Kings Store–monarchical of name but historical of inventory.
+Then by passing Jerry Lane and eventually making a dogleg at a business named Clyde S. Angle, vacant as well.
+Then by going down a hill long enough to wear the tires off a Boxcar Derby racer.
+Finally, after a brief scrutiny of the oncoming curve toward Shawsville, by darting left down to a narrow bridge, then negotiating a gravel road–more accurately two miles of dirt, holes, and curves, maybe puddles or snow-patches, all subject to downed branches.
+The road usually keeps a vehicle from tumbling into Goose Creek while its ruts pass an occasional abandoned house, various tucked-away homesteads, and an antique fire engine (Chapter 31).
+When hopes flag, and the definition of “close friends” threatens to become geographical–voila!
+The First farmhouse.
+Even after being rebuilt, it hints at previous dwellers with its auxiliary staircase for travelers and imaginary clouds of cannabis.